Virtual Fracture Clinic (VFC)

 Do not refer to virtual fracture clinic

-GP review or refer to spine service as outpatien
+GP review or refer to spine service as outpatient

 Hand and Wrist